fnando/has_friends/README.markdown

 Instalation
 -----------

-1) Install the plugin with `script/plugin install git://github.com/fnando/has_friends.git`
+Install the plugin with

+	script/plugin install git://github.com/fnando/has_friends.git

-2) Generate a migration with `script/generate migration create_friendships` and add the following code:
+Then generate a migration with `script/generate migration create_friendships` and add the following code:

 	class CreateFriendships < ActiveRecord::Migration
 	  def self.up